 However, it must be noted that Division II also has a conflict of interest when the appellant is detained since they also hear appeals and reviews of Detention Orders issued under the Reception Regulations (see Judicial review of the detention order).
 Division II recognised that a conflict of interest may arise when they are also responsible to decide on the legality of the appellant’s detention and confirmed that appellants are entitled to raise an objection.[16]
 At the end of 2023 a new IAB Division was established, yet it is still premature to assess how cases will be internally allocated amongst the three Divisions.

 According to NGOs, minors have a limited understanding of the possibility to appeal the age assessment decisions and do not receive any legal advice prior to the appeal stage.
 The short deadline to appeal makes this remedy difficult to access, especially for minors who are detained.
 In 2023 AWAS amended its notification procedures and now delivers the decision to the applicants, together with an interpreter.
 The decision is explained in detail and information is provided about the possibility of file an appeal.
 The 3-day time limit to file an appeal remains a serious challenge, particular for children in detention at the time of the negative decision.
 If they would have had a lawyer, generally an NGO lawyer, during the age assessment procedure, it would be easier for them to file the appeal, yet this would require them to contact the lawyer before the lapse of the mandatory time limit.
-Applicants without a lawyer during the procedure would need to identify one in order to file the appeal in time (See Access to detention facilities).
+Applicants without a lawyer during the procedure would need to identify one in order to file the appeal in time (see Access to detention facilities).
 NGOs confirmed that in the vast majority of cases, applicants provided with negative decisions inform AWAS right away of their decision to appeal, and a legal aid lawyer is appointed to handle the case.

-For 2023, lawyers continued to report that the Immigration Appeals Board lacks the necessary expertise to evaluate appeals on age assessment with no member having any background on the matter.
+As in previous years, for 2024, lawyers continued to report that the Immigration Appeals Board lacks the necessary expertise to evaluate appeals on age assessment with no member having any background on the matter.
 Despite this, the Board refuses to appoint or consult independent experts and these must be brought at the own cost of the appellants if they so wish.
 This has never been attempted since NGOs do not have the capacity and financial means to bring these experts.
 Legal aid lawyers have also not attempted to do this as such activities seem to fall outside their remit.[18]
 According to both aditus and JRS, the Board either waits until the person comes of age in order to then close the case or, when a decision cannot be avoided, systematically rejects the appeal after several months of procedure.
 Both NGOs criticised the Board for issuing stereotyped two-page decisions which do not address any of the arguments raised by the appellant and make no reference to any law, jurisprudence or standards, only referring to the initial age assessment decision.
 Both NGOs declared that their lawyers usually filed several pages of submissions generally highlighting the shortcomings reported above.

 The NGOs reported that this situation leads AWAS to make little effort to address the appellant’s pleas during the proceedings.
 According to them, the Agency’s lawyer usually files a one-page note of submissions generally stating that the arguments put forth by the appellant “have been amply responded to in the course of the proceedings”, declaring “we remit ourselves to the wise and superior judgement of this Board”.